MattTomEd/GreavesArtMP1/README.md

 -   Code Institute for the Slack channel and tutor support when encouring technical issues or sudden Gitpod updates.

 -   Catrin for the images.

+-   The owners of the two example websites I browsed for ideas on how to create an appropriate website, JH Weddings and The Cardiff Photographer.